For most people, the Amazon Prime vs. Walmart’s free two-day shipping isn’t much of a debate.

 Exclusions & Limitations

-Now that you’ve got a good read on pricing and return policies, it’s time to talk exclusions.
-While both of these programs have their strengths, they also have certain weaknesses linked to their limitations.
+Now that you’ve got a good read on pricing and return policies, it’s time to talk exclusions:

 Walmart: No Third-Party Refunds

-We’ve already talked about one of these: Walmart doesn’t accept returns from items purchased on Walmart.com from resellers or dealers.
+We’ve already talked about one of these: Walmart doesn’t accept returns from items purchased on its website from resellers or dealers.
 Amazon, on the other hand, does allow refunds but you may have to pay for return shipping.

 When we say “limited,” we’re saying that in comparison to Amazon Prime.
-According to several different sources, ShippingPass is eligible on about 1 million products on the Walmart website, while Amazon Prime is available for about 30 million products on Amazon’s site.
+Walmart two-day is eligible for about 1 million products on the Walmart website, while Amazon Prime is available for about 30 million products on Amazon’s site.

 Walmart’s free two-day shipping program is good in the United States only.
 Amazon, on the other hand, offers Prime in the United States and Europe.